rpw199912j/mit_model_code/README.md

 # Metal-insulator transition model
 This repository contains the code and data used in constructing metal-insulator transition classifier.
-Original cif structure files can be identified in [Structures.zip](https://github.com/rpw199912j/mit_model_code/blob/master/data/Structures.zip)
+Original CIF structure files can be identified in [Structures.zip](https://github.com/rpw199912j/mit_model_code/blob/master/data/Structures.zip)

 # Table of Content